-PSYC 6431 - User Centered Design
+PSYC 6431 - User-Centered Design

-Covers how users should be included in design process including needs analysis, requirements writing, iterative testing of low/medium/high fidelity prototypes, implementation of requirements and evaluations.
+Study of the way users should be included in the design process including needs analysis, requirements writing, iterative testing of low/medium/high fidelity prototypes, and implementation of requirements and evaluations.
 Students will independently apply the UCD process to an applied problem.